Your Most Googled Questions About Squirting, Answered

 Like so much to do with female sexuality, squirting is a controversial topic amongst both scientists and women.
 What does it actually feel like, where does it come from, and how can you try squirting if you've never experienced it before?

-hand reflection on water
+hand reflection on water.

 Like so much to do with female sexuality, squirting is a controversial topic amongst both scientists and women.
 What does it actually feel like, where does it come from, and how can you try squirting if you've never experienced it before?
 Here, we take a closer look at this misunderstood sexual phenomenon and answer some of your most pressing questions.